 In Italian, the Mouth of Truth is known as la Bocca della Verità and the translation is quite literal.
-The disc is well over 2000 years old.
-Its first home was most likely the Temple of Hercules where it probably acted as a drain cover for runoff water.
+The disc is well over 2,000 years old.
+Its first home was most likely the Temple of Hercules where it may have served as a drain cover for runoff water.

-Now it exists in the Santa Maria Cosmedian Church which is across the street from the Temple of Hercules.
-The figure of Oceanus is on the front of this 3000 lb (1300kg) disc.
-Oceanus was/is a sea titan god.
-You can also find him acting as the centerpiece of the Trevi Fountain.
+Now, it exists in the Santa Maria Cosmedian Church, which is across the street from the Temple of Hercules.
+The figure of Oceanus is on the front of this 3,000-pound (1,300 kilogram) disc.
+Oceanus is a sea titan god, and you can also find him as the centerpiece of the Trevi Fountain.

 While there, make sure you step into the Church of Santa Maria Comedian.
-The word Cosmedian derives from a Greek word which means pure.
-Inside the church, you will find an important Christian relic; the skull of St. Valentine.
+The word “comedian” derives from a Greek word for pure.
+Inside the church, you will find an important Christian relic, the skull of St. Valentine.